browserengineering/book/book/scheduling-and-threading.md

 ===========

-At the moment, our browser has a lot of entangled code, and it will take substantial work to put everything in tasks on event loops.
-Let's start by defining the infrastructure of event loops, and then move just JavaScript tasks to the new infrastructure.
-This will be a bit of work, so let's reward ourselves for this work by adding a fun new feature built on top of this tech--the `setTimeout` API.
+At the moment, our browser has a lot of entangled code, and it will take substantial work to put everything in tasks on queues.
+Let's start by defining the infrastructure.
+This will be a bit of work, so once it's done we'll reward ourselves for this work by adding a fun new feature built on top of this tech--the `setTimeout` API.